-{\bf The continuous case.} A very similar construction allows us to conclude essentially the same result in the continuous case: every scheme that maintains uncertainty ply at most $x$ at all times in a specified interval needs to use a query total that is at most a factor $\frac{(1 + 2\beta)x +1}{2\beta x + 3}$ smaller (and hence minimum query granularity that is at most a factor $\frac{2\beta x + 3}{(1 + 2\beta)x +1}$ larger) over the full interval than that used by the best query scheme for achieving congestion degree at most $(1 + \beta) x $ at all times in the same interval.
+{\bf The continuous case.} A very similar construction allows us to conclude essentially the same result in the continuous case: every algorithm that maintains congestion ply at most $x$ at all times needs to use at least a factor $\frac{x+2\Delta +1}{2\Delta + 3}$ smaller query granularity on some instances over some time interval than the best query scheme for achieving congestion degree at most $x\!+\!\Delta $ at all times on those same instances.

-It remains the case that to avoid ply $x$ just at the target time any scheme must query all special entities in both $A$ and $B$ before the target time, requiring query granularity at most $\frac{2 \beta x + 3}{x +1 +2\beta x}$.
-Furthermore, it should be clear that, even if there are no queries prior to what we called the target time, the fixed target time construction cannot lead to uncertainty degree more than $(x +1)/2 + \beta x$ prior to that time.
-So it remains to show that a clairvoyant scheme can continue to maintain degree at most $(1 + \beta) x$ thereafter using query granularity $1$ (i.e. the query scheme has not simply deferred a situation in which smaller query granularity is needed to maintain degree $(1 + \beta) x$).
-To see this, note that every time one of the special entities is queried it is seen to have distance exactly $2 \beta x + 3$ from the uncertainty regions associated with non-special entities on the other side of $O$, up to the time the non-special entities reach $O$, and at least $2 \beta x + 3$ thereafter, even if non-special entities are never queried.
-Thus it certainly suffices to query all $2\beta x + 2$ of the special entities at least once every $2\beta x + 2$ time steps to guarantee that their associated uncertainty region remains disjoint from the uncertainty regions of all non-special entities on the other side of $O$.
-This can clearly be done using query granularity $1$.
+It remains the case that to avoid ply $x$ just at the target time, any algorithm must query all special entities in both $A$ and $B$ before the target time, requiring query granularity at most $\frac{2 \Delta + 3}{x +1 +2\Delta}$.
+Furthermore, even if there are no queries prior to what we called the target time, the fixed target time construction cannot lead to uncertainty degree more than $(x +1)/2 + \Delta$ prior to that time.
+So it remains to show that a clairvoyant algorithm can continue to maintain degree at most $x\!+\!\Delta$ thereafter using query granularity $1$ (i.e. the query scheme has not simply deferred a situation in which smaller query granularity is needed to maintain degree $x\!+\!\Delta)$.
+To see this, note that every time one of the special entities is queried it is seen to have distance exactly $2 \Delta + 3$ from the uncertainty regions associated with non-special entities on the other side of $O$, up to the time the non-special entities reach $O$, and at least $2 \Delta + 3$ thereafter, even if non-special entities are never queried.
+Thus it certainly suffices to query all $2\Delta + 2$ of the special entities at least once every $2\Delta + 2$ time steps to guarantee that their associated uncertainty regions remain disjoint from the uncertainty regions of all non-special entities on the other side of $O$.
+This can be done using query granularity $1$.